 XFX is a famous brand among tech enthusiasts carrying a lot of records attached to its name.
 The XFX Radeon RX 6700 XT proves that the manufacturer always has something unique and different from the competitors.
 If you compare it with the reference, there is 4% more performance and improved graphics technologies.
-The AMD RDNA 2 graphics architecture runs the card and DirectX Ray Tracing to optimize the scenes delivering real-time lighting, shadows, and images — it’s the best GPU for Ryzen 7 5700G since both work perfectly while delivering lag-less in-game performance.
+The AMD RDNA 2 graphics architecture runs the card and DirectX Ray Tracing to optimize the scenes delivering real-time lighting, shadows, and images.
+It’s the best GPU for Ryzen 7 5700G since both work perfectly while delivering lag-less in-game performance.

 It is a perfect example of a balanced design with clean aesthetics and looks and maximized airflow to tackle the thermals.
-If we take a blink of the built-in engine, it is built over a 7nm Navi 22 silicon structure packed with 40 RDNA 2 commute units, 2560 stream processors, 40 Ray Accelerators, 160 TMUs, and 64 ROPs.
+If we look at the built-in engine, it is built over a 7nm Navi 22 silicon structure packed with 40 RDNA 2 commute units, 2560 stream processors, 40 Ray Accelerators, 160 TMUs, and 64 ROPs.
 A 12GB GDDR6 type memory is based on a 192-bit memory bus reaching up to 16Gb/s memory clock.
-On top of that, AMD Infinity Cache, up to 96 MB, nullifies the performance difference and equalizes GDDR6 to the GDDR6X via improving the bandwidth and reducing the latencies.
+On top of that, AMD Infinity Cache, up to 96 MB, nullifies the performance difference and equalizes GDDR6 to GDDR6X by improving the bandwidth and reducing the latencies.

-The gaming performance is the most highlighted part of the whole review; it has a 2457MHz base clock and 2548/2622MHz game/boost clock speed.
-Since it has Ultra HD Support, you can expect ultra-high frame rates at 1440p resolution graphics, which makes it the best 1440p GPU for Ryzen 7 5700G.
-The card also supports even 8k ready for next-gen displays, but it’s not as impressive as the UHD performance.
+The gaming performance is the most highlighted part of the whole review; it has a 2457MHz base clock and a 2548/2622MHz game/boost clock speed.
+Since it has Ultra HD Support, you can expect ultra-high frame rates at 1440p resolution graphics, which makes it the best 1440p GPU for Ryzen 7 5700G—it won’t be enough for 4k graphics.
 Most importantly, it has an efficient cooling system containing an aluminum backplate, a lot of ventilation, a direct-contact copper base with the graphics unit and memory, and thermal padding covering VRMs, memory, and GPU on both PCB sides.

 Best RGB GPU for Ryzen 7 5700G